Caramelized potatoes: a simple and surprising Icelandic recipe, a perfect side dish for roast lamb or other roasted pieces of meat.

 These Icelandic caramelized potatoes are something I did not even imagine before seeing a recipe for the first time.
-I mean: potatoes and caramel?
+I mean, potatoes and caramel?
 As a side dish?
-For roast lamb?
+For lamb shoulder in the oven?
 But it definitely works!
 It really works!

-The caramel potatoes are a traditional Icelandic side dish served for Christmas, something I knew I had to try the moment I saw the recipe.
-I love anything with potatoes and the idea of having them caramelized was so intriguing, I think I cooked the dish one or two days after I first found a recipe.
+Caramel potatoes are a traditional Icelandic side dish served for Christmas.
+I knew I had to try them the moment I saw the recipe.
+I love anything with potatoes, and the idea of having them caramelized was so intriguing that I think I cooked the dish one or two days after I first found the recipe.

-- You will need to first boil and then caramelize them in a pan.
-That is why it is best to choose a waxy sort, they will hold their shape better.
-For instance, red ones or fingerlings.
+Potatoes: You must boil and then caramelize them in a pan.
+That is why it is best to choose a waxy sort; they will hold their shape better, such as red ones or fingerlings.

-- I once made the dish using an all-purpose sort, but it didn't come out as nice as when cooked with waxy potatoes, so I really think it's worth it using the right sort for this recipe.
+I once made the dish using an all-purpose sort, but it didn't come out as nice as when cooked with waxy potatoes, so I really think it's worth it to use the right type for this recipe.

 Otherwise, you will only need sugar and butter.